samuallin/ReadMe-Testing/README.md

 ## License

-This project is licensed under the Apache License 2.0, see the [LICENSE.md](LICENSE.md)
+This project is licensed under the Apache License 2.0, see the [LICENSE]

 ## Acknowledgments